 About the Vineyard

-The Ming D block of the Yalumba Coonawarra vineyard provides 52% of the Cabernet Sauvignon of the blend.
-This 2.7ha plot planted in 1992 with two clones of Cabernet Sauvignon selected for structure and depth of flavour.
-The Shiraz is sourced from the Burgemeister “Linke Block” between Nuriootpa and Angaston.
-The soil is a red brown earth in the Light Pass loamy fine sand family.
-There is also a component that comes from the 1971 Yalumba Horseshoe Block in Eden Valley
+The Ming D block in the Yalumba Coonawarra vineyard provides the 74% Cabernet Sauvignon of this blend.
+This 2.7 ha plot was planted in 1992 with two clones of Cabernet Sauvignon selected for structure and depth of flavour.

-Slow roasted rack of veal, rubbed with sea salt, rosemary and garlic, served with roast potatoes and chargrilled brussel sprouts.
+Enjoy with a slow roasted rack of veal, rubbed with sea-salt, rosemary and garlic, served along with roast potatoes, carrots, parsnips and steamed green vegetables.